Mortgage tips to have you walking on air

 - Draw up detailed spending plans so you know exactly how much you can afford in monthly mortgage repayments, and can prove it.

-- If you expect to buy in a few years’ time, try and make the most of a Help to Buy ISA or Lifetime ISA.
-The government will add 25 per cent to your monthly savings up to £200, meaning an extra £50 each month, up to a maximum contribution of £3,000.
+- If you expect to buy in a few years’ time, try and make the most of a Help to Buy ISA or Lifetime ISA (LISA).
+With a Help to Buy ISA the government will add 25 per cent to your monthly savings up to £200, meaning an extra £50 each month, up to a maximum contribution of £3,000.
 With a LISA the bonus is also 25 per cent, but the maximum is higher - you can save up to £4,000 per year (with a bonus of £1,000 annually).
 A LISA is currently the best way to save up your deposit.

 - Finally, seek advice from an independent mortgage broker who can find you the best deal from across the whole of the market.
 This can save you thousands in the long term.